Vulnerable Birth Mothers and Recurrent Care Proceedings

 Location: Friends Meeting House, London

 The Centre for Child and Family Justice Research are launching the final report of their Nuffield funded birth mothers and recurrent care proceedings study.
 Afternoon workshops led by experts in the field will consider the practice and policy implications of the particular issues raised in the findings report.
-The day will end with an expert panel discussion.
-Full programme for the event is available here.

 We are pleased to see that Pause has presented our research in infographic form: